- Get Started

 Those numbers come from one study group’s research into successful managers may be not precisely match how learning happens in your organization’s workforce, but the exact numbers aren’t important.
 The point is that most learning happens through doing our jobs, some happens through social interactions and a little happens through formal training.

-When these social and work-based learning experiences are recorded via Tin Can, we see the following benefits:
+When these social and work-based learning experiences are recorded via xAPI, we see the following benefits: